scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Signing a Control Plane Message

-An AS signs control plane messages with the private key that corresponds to the valid certificate for the AS.
+An AS signs control plane messages with the private key that corresponds to its own valid certificate.

 The AS MUST attach the following information as signature metadata to ensure that a relying party can identify which certificate to use to verify the signed message: